supervisely-ecosystem/labeler-first-time-through/README.md

 The problem here is that supervisely do not track such new jobs and `AVG FTT` metric will be slightly incorrect.
 In best case such new jobs (`Restart rejected`) have to be ignored.

 Now Application provides FTT for every job.
 And it helps to get main idea how labeler performs.
 To distinguish jobs (created with `Restart rejected` button) from the original ones we recommend the following workaround: to name labeling jobs with suffix `round-XX` (for example `labeling job #01 round-01`, `labeling job #01 round-02`, etc...).
-But in the future versions of the app it will be fixed and the metric will be completele correct.
+But in the future versions of the app it will be fixed and the metric will be completely correct.

 ## History of runs